To purchase frameable prints of images by Robert Perriam, visit:

 Detail images of native flowers which grow mostly in the heathlands of Western Australia.
 Most are presented in 'Aura' effect, except for the Jug Orchid, which is presented as a photographic image.

-A remote, rugged and beautiful region in the far north of Western Australia.
+A remote, rugged and beautiful region in the far north of Western Australia with varied and often spectacular scenery.

 Inland Western Australia is a Desert, but once in a few years, after an exceptionally wet winter, the desert blooms.
 These photos were taken at Coalseam Nature Reserve in the spring of such a year.
 All are presented in oil-acrylic effect.